-The following presents management's discussion and analysis of the financial performance of the Government of the District of Columbia's (the District) College Savings Program (the Program) for the fiscal year ended September 30, 2018.
+The following presents management's discussion and analysis of the financial performance of the Government of the District of Columbia's (the District) College Savings Program (the Program) for the fiscal years ended September 30, 2019 and 2018.
 This discussion and analysis should be read in conjunction with the financial statements and note disclosures.